uclaacm/hackschool-f21/session-6-async-and-web-api/README.md

 ## API's and fetch()
 An example of an intensive task in the real world would be a network request.
 A **network request** is a way to get data that isn't stored locally over the internet (i.e. from a server).
 Very often, we use something called an **API** to interface with these servers!
 API's are very powerful in that they let use access data in an easy way!
 Using an API, we don't have to worry about all the details of how that data was produced, all we need to worry about is how we want to use it.

-In order to trigger a network request in Javascript, we use the `fetch()` function. `fetch()` takes an API URL as a parameter and returns a promise (since we don't know how long it's going to take to get the data that we requested!).
+In order to trigger a network request in Javascript, we use the `fetch()` function. `fetch()` takes an API "endpoint" URL as a parameter and returns a promise (since we don't know how long it's going to take to get the data that we requested!).
 Since it returns a promise, we're going to have to resolve that promise in order to access the data we want!
 I'm going to use async/ await

 ```javascript
 // within an async function